cloudmix-dev/workertown/www/docs/src/pages/docs/packages/kv/using-the-api.md

 ### Migrate

-You can send `POST` request to the `/v1/admin/migrate` endpoint to run the migrations required for your storage adapter to keep your database up to date.
+You can send a `POST` request to the `/v1/admin/migrate` endpoint to run the migrations required for your storage adapter to keep your database up to date.

 ```bash